 In this workshop we'll help you get in time with the music and save you and your partner from being sick.

-- You do not need a partner to book a place on this workshop as we aim to match up leads and follows.
+- You do not need a partner as we aim to match up leads and follows.

-- You should attend Part 1 Essential Musicality before attending Part 2 Ultimate Musicality.
+- Ideally you should attend Essential Musicality before attending Ultimate Musicality.

 It pushed my boundaries and made me think outside the square (always a good thing)

 The workshop was great :), I really enjoyed how you covered so much stuff both music, timing, interpretation and style.
 It was really good and well worthwhile.